lancemanuel/LManuel_Academic/content/project/A_Retrospective_Assessment_and_Future_Projection_of_Thunderstorm/index.md

 ---
 title: "A Retrospective Assessment and Future Projection of Thunderstorm Impacts on the Field Performance of Wind Turbines"  # Add a page title.
-summary: "summary of this project"  # Add a page description.
+summary: "NSF"  # Add a page description.
 #date: "2019-12-01"  # Add today's date.
 tags: ["Wind Turbine"]
 ---